A 23-day transpacific journey

 Neverending laundry!

-I am too short to be able to reach the clothes in the bottom of the cruise ship’s washers and too short to reach clothes in the dryers stacked above the washers.
-Steve did all the laundry – yay!
+I am too short to reach the clothes in the bottom of the cruise ship’s washers or the clothes in the dryers stacked above them.
+Steve did all the laundry—yay!
+If only I’d had my trusty step stool with me, huh?

 Extraordinary protocols unique to this cruise only